-The Serpent and the Rainbow is based on a book by anthropologist Wade Davis that is an autobiography and as a result claims to be entirely true.
-Whether it is or not almost doesn’t matter because it makes for one of the most interesting, thought-provoking and all around greatest modern zombie stories.
+The Serpent and the Rainbow is based on anthropologist Wade Davis’ autobiography and as a result, claims to be entirely true.
+Whether it is or not doesn’t really matter because it makes for one of the most interesting, thought-provoking and all around greatest modern zombie stories.

 Bill Pullman plays Dennis Alan, the character essentially standing in for Wade Davis, and he really makes the role believable.
 He’s an everyman thrust into a situation and culture he has no grasp of, but his thirst for knowledge drives him forward and compels him to continue his studies even when it is made abundantly clear that doing so will be extremely hazardous to his health.
 The supporting cast around him is small, but these characters, mainly local doctor Marielle (Cathy Tyson) and local witch doctor Mozart (Brent Jennings), are crucial as they represent the local perspective.

-All in all, it’s a powerful blending of zombie cinema with political thriller.
-Both genres are hard enough to get right on their own and mixing them turns out much better than you would expect.
-After the rush of zombie films in the 1980’s, this one brought the sub-genre back to its roots in a very effective way.
+All in all, it’s a powerful blending of zombie cinema with elements of a political thriller.
+Both genres are hard enough to get right on their own and mixing them turns out much better than you might expect.
+After the rush of zombie films in the 1980s, this one brought the sub-genre back to its roots in a very effective way.
 Yet it is still a film that never really found its audience.
-It’s grown a following over the years, but not like most of Craven’s other films.
+It’s collected a following over the years, but not like most of Craven’s other films.
 Yet it remains one of the best films of the director’s career.
 It’s not your average zombie movie, it’s not your average thriller.
 It’s anything but average in general and that’s what makes it work so well.